How Do I Figure Out What Caused My Car Accident?

 - Unknown reasons (2%)

-Driver error was by far the most common cause of car accidents, but even driver error was broken down into further categories.
+Driver error was by far the most common cause of auto accidents, but even driver error was broken down into further categories.
 What they found was that 40 percent of driver errors were the result of inadequate surveillance or lack of attention or observation.
-About 400,000 crashes a year result from poor attention or distractedness behind the wheel or nearly 1 in 5 crashes.
+About 400,000 crashes a year result from poor attention or being distracted behind the wheel, or nearly 1 in 5 crashes.

-The total breakdown of driver errors was as follows:
+The total breakdown of driver errors were as follows:

 Comparative Negligence in North Dakota

-Call our firm for a free legal consultation.
+Call our firm for a free legal consult.
 Our skilled Fargo accident lawyer can determine your options and fight on your behalf.